eggsyntax/datawalk/README.md

 ## Usage summary:

 ```
+Clojure:
   (datawalk.core/repl my-data-structure) to start datawalking.
+Clojure and ClojureScript:
+  (look-at my-data-structure), and then (w [command])

+Commands:
   numbers: Enter any number to jump to the corresponding item
   q :quit              ; exit and return saved values if any
   x :exit-with-current ; exit & return just this value
   s :save-current      ; save to map of return values
   v :save-path         ; save path to map of return values
   b :backward          ; step backward in history
   f :forward           ; step forward in history
   r :root              ; jump back to original root
   u :up                ; step upward [provides list of referring entities]
   h :help              ; print help & return same ent
   p :print-path        ; print path from root to current item.
   m :print-saved-map   ; print the map of saved data
   c :print-full-cur   ; print the current data in full, without truncation
 ```

 ## Fully-interactive version (Clojure-only)